-First decide what kind of speaker package you would like to use.
-The options are 5.1, 6.1 or 7.1.
-The 640R can support up to a 7.1 speaker setup which means 7 speakers (Front Left, Front Right, Centre, Surround Left, Surround Right, Surround Back Left, Back Right) plus a mains powered Subwoofer (the .1).
+First tell the unit what kind of speaker package you have.
+The options are 5.1, 6.1 or 7.1 as shown below.
+The 650R can support up to a 7.1 speaker setup which means 7 speakers (Front Left, Front Right, Centre, Surround Left, Surround Right, Surround Back Left, Back Right) plus a mains powered Subwoofer (the .1).

 Refer to the diagrams below for typical examples of 5.1, 6.1 and 7.1 loudspeaker setups.
 Always adjust the speaker and listening positions until you are happy with the sound.
-Please refer to the loudspeaker and subwoofer manuals for more detailed positioning information.
+Please refer to your loudspeaker and subwoofer manuals for more detailed positioning information.

-(1) Front Left and Right speakers
+1) Front Left and Right speakers